sb255/Getting-started-with-GIT/Readme.md

-# Setting-Up-Git-Account
-#### Basics that you need to get started with GIT
+## Getting started with the GitHub account!

 Setting the GIT account and syncing remote repository to github is sometimes tricky.Follow the steps for setting the remote GIT repository and GIT account.

-# 1. Generate SSH key from remote server and add it to GITHUB SSH KEYs.
+## Generate SSH key from remote server and add it to GitHub SSH KEYs.
 (Don't use '$' sign in the beginning as in do not copy it to the terminal)

 --Setting up the user-name and user-email, it can be set to anything depending upon which name you want to show on your commits!